 As COVID-19 transforms nearly every aspect of American life, higher education is no exception.
-Across the country, millions of college students have fled campuses for home – and experienced an abrupt end to their prior independence.
+Across the country, millions of college students have fled campuses for home and experienced some major changes to things like their student loans.

 This transition entails significant challenges, from the drawbacks of online learning to the tensions that arise from too much family time.
 On the other hand, college students’ unplanned return may also have positive elements, enabling them to provide and receive support during a difficult time.
 Considering this mix of possible benefits and challenges, we wondered how college students and their parents have been holding up since campuses have closed.

 To find out, we asked them, surveying 1,203 college students and 127 parents about sharing a space in the time of social distancing.
 How has being at home affected students’ academics, and are they enjoying themselves otherwise?
 From the parents’ perspective, has this unexpected presence been pleasant or problematic?